 The Spring 2023 Sale event takes place March 30 – April 2 in the former Sears space at Oxford Valley Mall in Langhorne.
 Since I’ve been to several of these events and will be attending on Presale day (March 29), I thought I’d share a few shopping tips that might help others attending.

 The Just Between Friends events span several days.
 If your schedule only allows you to go once, your decision is easy!
 Otherwise, you might want to take a look at the differences between each day.
 If you know there’s something really specific you want or you’re hoping to get a lot, it might be worth paying the $10 to go to the presale.
 Otherwise, admission is FREE during most other times, but you’ll still want to get your ticket online in advance to guarantee entry.
 If you’re just casually shopping and only interested in the BEST prices, then wait until the last day when the majority of items are marked down 50%.
 If you live close, you might even want to go more than once!
 To find out about ALL of the shopping options and get your ticket, click HERE.

 2. Go with a plan of what you want to get.

 If you have the time, walk the whole sale space, but it can be overwhelming.
 So it helps if you have an idea of what your top priorities are so you know where to go first.
-(Clothes, toys, books, baby gear, etc.) With this sale, I’m looking for Halloween costumes.
-I actually found some great ones in the spring, and this sale is sure to have a bigger selection because of the time of year.
+(Clothes, toys, books, baby gear, etc.) Some of the things I’ve focused on in the past have included: video games, Halloween costumes, holiday books, Christmas outfits, stocking stuffers, sleds, soccer cleats, and boots.

 If you’re having a baby, this sale is AMAZING.
 Many baby items are useful but aren’t used often (so you can find them used in great shape), so you don’t like to spend a lot of money on them.